-These seven sections are your policy.
+These seven sections are the contents of your policy.
 It does not need to take up more space than a few pages because it is ‘just’ the framework for the organisation’s security work.

 When the ambitions and objectives are in place, you and your organisation can dive into more concrete rules and guidelines which employees need to follow.
-These rules and guidelines are usually written in another document called ‘Guidelines for IT usage’.
+These rules and guidelines are usually written in another document – the Acceptable Use Policy.

-Together the Information security policy and the Guidelines for IT usage create the foundation for a strong IT security culture in your organisation.
+Together, the IT security policy and the Acceptable Use Policy create the foundation for a strong IT security culture in your organisation.

 It is important to update the documents annually to make sure that they are up to date and useful.
 You need to actively work with the objectives and rules in those two documents to make sure that your organisation moves forward.